Dholydai/all-gussied-up/README.md

 # all-gussied-up
 Human factored PC keyboards for 21st-century writers.

-The custom Cherry MX footprint library used is posted at the Dholydai/mx-switch-footprint project.
+The custom Cherry MX KiCad footprint library used is posted at the Dholydai/mx-switch-footprint repo.